nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * *Preconditions:* user has added person(s) previously
 * *Guarantees:* list of person record(s) is shown

-1. User adds new person(s) to system ([UC01](#use-case-uc01---add-a-new-person)).
+**MSS**

-2. User requests to list persons.
+1. User requests to list persons.
-3. ResearchRoster shows a list of persons.
+2. ResearchRoster shows the list of persons.

     Use case ends.

 **Extensions**

-* 3a.
-No existing person record.
+* 2a.
+No existing person records.

+    * 2a1.
+ResearchRoster shows a message indicating the list is empty.
-    * 3a1.
-ResearchRoster shows an error message.
+    * 2a2.
+ResearchRoster shows an empty list.

       Use case ends.

-#### **Use Case: UC06 - Find persons by criteria(s)**
+#### **Use Case: UC06 - Find persons by criteria**
 * *Preconditions:* user has added person(s) previously
-* *Guarantees:* list of person record(s) that match the criteria(s) is shown
+* *Guarantees:* list of person record(s) that match the criteria is shown

 **MSS**

-1. User adds new person(s) to system ([UC01](#use-case-uc01---add-a-new-person)).
-2. User requests to list persons that match criteria(s).
+1. User requests to list persons that match the criteria.
-3. ResearchRoster shows the list of persons.
+2. ResearchRoster shows the list of persons.

     Use case ends.

 **Extensions**

+* 1a.
+The criteria is missing from the given input.

+    * 1a1.
+ResearchRoster shows a message indicating the filtered list is empty.
+    * 1a2.
+ResearchRoster shows an empty filtered list.

+      Use case restarts.

 * 2a.
-No criteria is provided.
+No person records that matches the criteria.

     * 2a1.
-ResearchRoster shows an error message.

-      Use case resumes at step 1.

-* 3a.
-The keyword matches no person records.

-    * 3a1.
 ResearchRoster shows an error message.

       Use case ends.